Kotlin-for-FRC/kotlin-for-frc.github.io/docs/getting-started/running.md

 3. Click on the run button in the top right corner of the IntelliJ window to deploy your robot program to the robot.

+## Simulating Robot Code

+FRC code made with kotlin can be simulated on your computer, just like Java, Python, or C++ code can.
+To do so, either follow the "Deploying via IntelliJ" or "Deploying manually via the command line" instructions above, but replace the "deploy" keyword with the "simulateJava" keyword(I.E `./gradlew simulateJava`).

+Note that in order for subsystems be properly simulated, you must use WPILib's [physics simulation API](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/physics-sim.html).